-We ranked first in China's on-demand neighborhood retail industry in 2018 and 2019, respectively, and ranked second in 2020 in terms of GMV, according to iResearch.
-With a strategic focus on the growth of our effective users, we generated the highest average price per order among DMW players in 2020.
-As we continue to invest in technological infrastructure upgrade, we also achieved industry-leading AI adoption level, with higher fulfillment margin than the average of other major players in the on-demand neighborhood retail industry in 2020, according to iResearch.
+We ranked first in China's on-demand DMW retail industry in 2018 and 2019, respectively, and ranked second in 2020 in terms of GMV, according to iResearch.
+With a strategic focus on the growth of our effective users, we generated an average price per order of RMB94.6 for our on-demand DMW retail business, which was the highest among DMW players in 2020.
+As we continue to invest in technological infrastructure upgrade, we also achieved industry-leading AI adoption level, with higher fulfillment margin than the average of other major players in the on-demand DMW retail industry in 2020, according to iResearch.
 We also ranked the highest by satisfaction rate of consumers compared to our competitors, according to a survey conducted by iResearch in February 2021.